 The Caverns of Sonora are often considered the most beautiful but are located quite out of the way.

-Stunning options closer to Texas’ cities include (but certainly are not limited to!)
+Stunning options for Texas caves closer to cities include (but certainly are not limited to!)
 Natural Bridge Caverns, Cave Without a Name, and Inner Space Cavern.

 Go tubing on the lake.

 There’s nothing quite like a summer afternoon tubing on the lake in Texas!

 Located on Lake Travis, The Oasis is a Texas institution and one of the most popular sunset spots in the Lone Star State.

 Texas has plenty of stunning lakes to choose from, but the turquoise waters of Canyon Lake are definitely a local favorite.

 Enjoy the beach on Texas’ only tropical island.